 These 16-18 year olds, they know about classical music, they know about old and new rock music… it’s a really wide range.
 I’m not saying all of them are like that, but many are; definitely more than when I was young.
 I think that it’s a great thing, because music is a universal language.”

-Thomas is right on track on this point.
+Thomas is on the spot here.
 Evidence shows that millenials are more open-minded than the generations that preceded them.
 As annoying as some of their (or our) traits might be (at my age I’m supposed to be a “millennial”), there’s no denying that some great, positive things have come from them.
 It makes sense, after all, they are the first generation that is truly able to feel connected with the whole world, aided by the Internet.
 Whether it’s politics, science or culture we are now able to be exposed to things we never thought possible when I was a kid growing up in the 80’s.

 When it comes to music, we sometimes overlook how amazing it is to simply be able to listen to something new with the click of a button, not being bound to having to buy a whole album before we make a decision.